-Item Factor Consideration 1 Recognized in the community as a farm Consider how the applicant's farm operation compares to similar farm operations in the community.
-In most areas of the country and in most farming enterprises, the family will provide most of the day-to-day labor on a family farm.
+Item Factor Consideration 1 Recognized in Consider how the applicant's farm operation compares to similar the community farm operations in the community.
+In most areas of the country as a farm and in most farming enterprises, the family will provide most of the day-to-day labor on a family farm.
 An exception may be made for enterprises that produce high-value, labor-intensive crops, such as fruit or vegetables.
-2 Management and control of the farm business All of the day-to-day management and operational decisions should be made by members of the farm family.
-The use of consultants, advisors, and similar experts is certainly acceptable provided someone in the farm family is the decision maker.
+2 Management All of the day-to-day management and operational decisions and control of should be made by members of the farm family.
+The use of the farm consultants, advisors, and similar experts is certainly acceptable business provided someone in the farm family is the decision maker.
 3 Amount of labor A substantial amount of the full-time labor required must be contributed by family or entity members to the operation.
 The use of seasonally hired labor should not be precluded.
 The borrower may not necessarily perform a majority of the labor, but the amount of labor provided by the borrower is significant.
 One distinguishing characteristic of a family farm is that the family members provide both physical labor and management for the farm.
 Consider the labor requirements that are necessary for the production of specific high-value, labor-intensive crops.